matrix-io/matrix-documentation/docs/matrix-os/getting-started/installation.md

 <br/>
 ##Next Steps
-Now that everything is properly installed, learn how to create your own MATRIX Apps [here](/).
+Now that everything is properly installed, learn how to create your own MATRIX app [here](/).